Appiah/socialinvites.github.io/android_core.md

 #### Delivery statuses ####

-After you send the invitation, you may want to show to the user the delivery status of a sent invitation.
+After you send the invitation, you may want to show to the user the delivery status of a sent invitation. **You will not be able to show it if you have not initialized library with Infobip account credentials.** Anyway, you will be able to enable getting delivery statuses by calling the method `enableGettingDeliveryStatus()` or disable it by calling the `disableGettingDeliveryStatus()` from *SocialInvitesCoreManager* class.
+If getting delivery status is disabled, status of invitation will be `SENT` and this status will be stored in the database.
+Getting delivery status will be disabled by default if you initialize library without Infobip account credentials.

+	socialInvitesManager.enableGettingDeliveryStatus();
+	socialInvitesManager.disableGettingDeliveryStatus();

 There are two ways for getting that delivery info.
 If you want to get the current delivery status you should use the `getDeliveryInfo(String bulkID)`method.
 The result of this method execution is the *DeliveryInfoResponse* object.

 Usage example:

-    String bulkId = SocialInvitesManager.getBulkId(contactId, "MSISDN");
+    String bulkId = socialInvitesManager.getBulkId(contactId, "MSISDN");
-    DeliveryInfoResponse deliveryInfo = SocialInvitesManager.getDeliveryInfo(bulkId);
+    DeliveryInfoResponse deliveryInfo = socialInvitesManager.getDeliveryInfo(bulkId);

 Another way for obtaining the delivery info is by calling the `tryGettingDeliveryInfo(String bulkId, InvitationListener listener)` method.
 This method will be getting delivery statuses until the delivery status is “delivered” or “not delivered” or until the number of attempts reaches a predefined value.
 Every time the delivery status changes, the *InvitationListener* method `onDeliveryStatusChanged()` is called.

 Usage example:

-    String bulkId = SocialInvitesManager.getBulkId(contactId, "MSISDN");
+    String bulkId = socialInvitesManager.getBulkId(contactId, "MSISDN");
-    SocialInvitesManager.tryGettingDeliveryInfo("bulk_id", invitationListener);
+    socialInvitesManager.tryGettingDeliveryInfo("bulk_id", invitationListener);

 If you want to check (manually force check) the delivery status for the pending MSISDN at any moment, you just have to call `checkDeliveryStatusForPendingMSISDNs()` method.

 Usage example:

-    SocialInvitesManager.checkDeliveryStatusForPendingMSISDNs();
+    socialInvitesManager.checkDeliveryStatusForPendingMSISDNs();

 ## Models ##